TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/39 - Malachi/Malachi 2/Malachi 2.8.md

 ---

-But ye are turned aside out of the way; ye have caused many to stumble in the law; ye have corrupted the covenant of Levi, saith Jehovah of hosts.
+But you have turned aside out of the way.
+You have caused many to stumble in the law.
+You have corrupted the covenant of Levi," says Yahweh of Armies.